rgeraldporter/inquiry-monad/README.md

 Also same, however it returns a monad called `InquiryF` which enables function `f` in `.inquire(f)` to return a Future.
 Requires `inquiry-monad-futures` to be included.

-#### Note

-Using the Inquiry object structure, you may also assemble your own `Inquiry` monad "manually" with `Inquiry.of` though this is usually only necessary if using more standard functional programming methods such as `.chain` and `.ap`.

 As a basic example:

 ```js